-Perhaps one of the most important aspects of running a successful WordPress website is maintaining page speed for your users.
-Caching plugins are one of the top ways to do so.
-And WP Rocket is near the top of the shortlist of most recommended plugins to handle this task.
+One of the most important aspects of running a successful WordPress website is maintaining fast page speeds.
+Leveraging a good WordPress caching plugin is important for anyone that wants their website to be fast, and WP Rocket is without a doubt one of the best options.
 There is no free version of the plugin, as with many others.
 But this is a case in which you absolutely get what you pay for.
 We want to break down the plugin and show you what you can expect when you set it up on your site.

 WP Rocket: Setting It Up

 As we mentioned, WP Rocket is a premium plugin, so you will want to head over to wp-rocket.me and purchase the plugin and set up your account.
 Single-site licenses start at $49 per year and go all the way up to $249 for an unlimited number annually.